jonnlai/language-game/README.md

 ### Check the answer

 When the player clicks "Submit", the answers they have given are checked.
 All the correct answers are indicated by giving the answers green background colour and adding a green tick next to the answer.
-Incorrect correct answer are indicated by red backgroud colour and a red x next to the word.
+Incorrect correct answer are indicated by red background colour and a red x next to the word.

 ![Check the answer](readme-files/features/check-answer.png)

-The correct and incorrect answers are counted and the player given a message to either congratulate them for getting all the answers correct or to encourage them to continue practising.
-Clicking "Play Again" reload the page taking the player back to the initial screen.
+The correct and incorrect answers are counted, and the player shown a message to either congratulate them for getting all the answers correct or to encourage them to continue practising.
+Clicking "Play Again" reloads the page taking the player back to the initial screen.

 ![Answer Count](readme-files/features/answer-count.png) ![All correct](readme-files/features/all-correct.png)